Bhanu-Kasun/LostFound-Management-System/README.md

 ## Setup Instructions:
 1. Clone the repository
-2. run the script file in
+2. run the script file in Lost And Found System/db
 3. Update the connection string in `DatabaseHelper.cs`
 4. Run the SQL script to create the database schema
 5. Build and run the application